trabajo-titulacion-neurone/NEURONE-Trivia-Deployment/trivia-deploy/ansible-files/README.md

 ```bash
 ssh-copy-id <SERVER_USERNAME>@<SERVER_IP_ADDRESS>
 ```
-Then, enter the password associated with the user when prompted
+Then, enter the password associated with the user when prompted.

 ## Running the Ansible Playbook